 Time to meet the philosopher Moncef Semichi who just started a real estate business after a BIG international career, which began in Geneva.
 The discussion is deep and the words are flowing.

-Paris awakens under the Passy viaduct, on the France Renaissance pontoon where couples take turns to immortalize their Love with their smartphone, and a view of the Eiffel Tower.
-I turn around to look at the Queen of Sheba and think to myself: she is one hell of a strong woman.
+It’s 5 am, Paris awakens under the Passy viaduct, on the France Renaissance pontoon where couples take turns to immortalize their Love with their smartphone, and a view of the Eiffel Tower.
+I turn around to look at my Mother and think to myself: she is one hell of a strong woman.

 That is because she was and will always be loved by her Man, unconditionally.